How to Load Weather Data Using Python?

 RowIndex = 0

-# The first row contain the headers and the additional rows each contain the weather metrics for a single day
+# The first row contains the headers and the additional rows each contain the weather metrics for a single day

-# To simply our code, we use the knowledge that column 0 contains the location and column 1 contains the date.
+# To simplify our code, we use the knowledge that column 0 contains the location and column 1 contains the date.
 The data starts at column 4

 for Row in CSVText: